 There are three basic layers in a typical road: the gravel under the asphalt, a base layer of asphalt and a top layer of asphalt (the driving surface).
-The most cost effective way of pavement management is to just replace the top layer of asphalt when it starts to crack.
-Although the driving surface was smooth, the surface was beginning to crack on sections of Gibsons Way and Payne Road which were paved recently.
-If we had left it any longer, water would have started making its way through the cracks and began to break up the base layer of asphalt, allowing water into the base gravel.
+The most cost-effective way to manage our pavement is to replace the top layer of asphalt when it starts to crack.
+Left longer, water can make its way through the cracks and then break up the base layer of asphalt, allowing water into the base gravel.
 When this happens, the cost of repaving a road increases exponentially.

 Annual recommended budget for repaving ~ $550,000